stevens-cs546-cs554/CS-546/lecture_01/readme.md

 ### Other Notes

 Late assignments are graded with a **_15 point penalty per day_**.
-Furthermore, **_failure to submit a portion of the final project on time will result in an automatic 25 point per day penalty for that portion of the project_**.
+Furthermore, **_failure to submit a portion of the final project on time will result in an 25 point per day penalty for that portion of the project_**.

 ### Assignment Instructions Are Very Explicit